How to Build an Instagram following

 Post regularly.
 Infrequent posts will not grab the attention of your audience.
 Develop your audience to expect a post from you at the time you set.

-It’s also worth trialling when you post.
+It’s also worth trialing when you post.
 If you use a social media scheduling tool such as HootSuite this is easy.
 If not, you can still do this to great effect.
 Start by posting at 9 am for a week or two, then change it to 10 am, then 11 am.
 You’ll soon see which time works best for your audience by the number of interactions you receive.

 Follow The Industry

 Search Instagram for companies that are similar to yours but do not cover your region and follow them.
 Your Instagram feed will soon be full of useful tips that you too can share.
-You’ll also find that unlike Facebook, Instagram users will follow you back.
+You’ll also find that, unlike Facebook, Instagram users will follow you back.
 What’s better than that?
 You’ll have some of the industry leaders following your account and who knows, they might even share one of your posts if you do a good job.

 Make a point to follow local businesses.
 Again, not only will they follow you back, but they may even share one of your posts.
 A well-established Instagram account could have thousands of followers, many of them in your local community.
 They don’t have to be cleaning companies, follow local bakers, local butchers, local artists, local charities, local everything that interests you.
 If you follow companies that interest you, guess what?
-Your audience will know that little bit more about you.
+Your audience will know a little bit more about you.
 And that is a good thing.

 Stay with me on this one.
 If you’re unsure of what a hashtag is, click here.